EDUCBA Logo

 How to Expand the Visibility of Formula Bar?

-By selecting the formula bar rather than the values, a formula will be displayed.
-While you are opening an excel sheet, the cells will show the values.
-But if you select a specific column, the formula applied to the cell will be shown in the formula bar.
+A formula will display by selecting the formula bar rather than the values.
+While you are opening an Excel sheet, the cells will show the values.
+But if you select a specific column, the formula applied to the cell will show in the formula bar.

-If the formula bar is already expanded, then the “Collapse Formula Bar” option will be visible on the right click.
+If the formula bar is expanded, the “Collapse Formula Bar” option will be visible on the right click.

 expand formula bar

 When you use complex formulas and many entries, the expansion of the formula bar is allowed.
-By expanding the formula bar, the data is wrapped into more than one line.
-This helps you to edit the formula easily other than doing it within the corresponding cell.
+Expanding the formula bar wraps the data into more than one line.
+This helps you edit the formula easily, unlike within the corresponding cell.

 • By clicking the arrow at the end of the formula bar